WinVector/RcppDynProg/extras/SegmentationL.md

 2019-01-01

 In this example we fit a piecewise linear function to example data.
-Please see [here](https://github.com/WinVector/RcppDynProg) for an discussion of the methodology.
+Please see [here](https://github.com/WinVector/RcppDynProg) for a discussion of the methodology.

 ``` r
 library("RcppDynProg")